-Of course this is not true, all can be grown on their own, but planting these three tender crops together does offer benefits to the plants as well as the ongoing fertility of the soil they are grown in.
+All of the sister plants can be grown on their own, but planting these three tender crops together does offer benefits to the plants as well as the ongoing fertility of the soil they are grown in.
 Each vegetable draws on a different key nutrient to maintain growth, avoiding any major competition, and each helps the other in different ways:

 Why it works

-Sweetcorn provides a climbing support for the beans.
+- Sweetcorn provides a climbing support for the beans

-Beans fix nitrogen in the soil helping support the growth of the other two crops.
+- Beans fix nitrogen in the soil helping support the growth of the other two crops

 How to do it